 Non-alcoholic drinks include the Tatooine Sunset which is a tea-based drink and Moof Juice which is a pink fruit juice.
 Blue Milk is also available at this location but it isn’t a slushie.
 I like the slushie version much better.

 Cocktails have fun names like the Fuzzy Ttauntaun, the Outer Rim, Bespin Fizz, and Jedi Mind Trick.
 All the cocktails we tried were actually really good.
 Beer, wine, and cider is available to purchase as well.
 Drinks are typically about $15 but if you want a souvenir Endor Mug, that will set you back $42.
 A Rancor Beer Flight Souvenir Board with 4 Teeth is a whopping $75!

 Oga’s is one of the most popular spots in all of Batuu.
-Beginning June 24, 2019, reservations will be required to enter Oga’s Cantina.
-You can book your reservation beginning at 7am on the day of your visit with a valid credit card.
-If you have a reservation to enter Oga’s, you will not need to join a boarding group to enter the land.
+Reservations may be required to enter Oga’s Cantina.
+You can book your reservation using the Disneyland app.
 You will need to “participate” in the experience (aka: buy a drink).

 There is very little seating inside the cantina because they really don’t want people to hang out in there for too long.
 We were happy to stand at the bar and soak in the ambiance.
 Customers are allowed a 2 drink maximum per person and a 45-minute max experience inside the cantina.
 I imagine this will continue to be one of the most popular spots in Batuu for many years to come.

 We can buy shirts with Star Wars characters on them just about anywhere these days, so Disney made an effort to do something different with the merchandise for sale in Batuu.
 Instead of selling the same old gear, they are also selling things that you might expect to buy while visiting this distant planet in another galaxy which is pretty cool!